Instrumentation & Performance of Tied-Back Shotcrete Shoring in Sand Adjacent to a Hospital Structure

 Recent additions to the Brantford General Hospital expansion included construction of a new hospital wing, involving excavations of up to 11 metres (36 feet) depth, in loose to compact sand adjacent to an existing eight-storey hospital structure.
 The tendered contract called for interlocking caisson walls.
-An alternative method of temporary excavation support, tied-back shotcrete shoring, was proposed by HC Matcon Ltd. View PDF.
+An alternative method of temporary excavation support, tied-back shotcrete shoring, was proposed by the Isherwood/HC Matcon Ltd. design-build team.
+View PDF.

 St. Clair River Rail Tunnel, Sarnia Design - Design and Construction of a Shaft for the TBM Cutterhead Retrieval

 The planning, design, and construction of the new St. Clair River Tunnel has been described in several previous papers with some mention of the unplanned Retrieval Shaft which was necessary to remove and service the Cutterhead of the Tunnel Boring Machine before it passed under the St. Clair River.
 This paper describes the design and construction of the shaft and touches on the difficulties and risks involved with crash-programme rescue operation.
 View PDF.

 The Bow, EnCana: Design, Monitoring, and Results of a Deep Excavation in Downtown Calgary

 The Bow office complex will become the new headquarters of EnCana Corporation, a leading Canadian oil and gas company.
 The shoring system, encompassing nearly two city blocks to a depth of 20.5 m was required to support the surrounding utilities and buildings in downtown Calgary.
 Past excavations in the area experienced large amounts of rock movement, whose mechanics were poorly understood.
 The focus of this paper is the design process and construction results concerning rock movement and the effectiveness of the shoring structure.
 View PDF.